farlee2121/FsSpec/doc/Requirement Exploration.md

 - something like unquote would be very nice.
 I could probably just use unquote
 - this would be a default message formatter, not part of the validation flow.
 That gives a bit a bit more leeway for performance concerns

+ALT: IDEA: I could have the lowest level checks return results instead of booleans.
+This allows me to know concrete success/failure but let the author embed a classification for the error in the result that can be passed onto the printer
+- the flow:
+  - define constraints with constructors
+    - constructors under the hood create a structure that is rule ID + rule predicate (or in this case, func that returns a result)
+  - Validation: constraint tree -> error tree
+  - Printer: error tree -> explanation string
+- CON: this provides more flexibility for explicitly returning error classes, but it increases complexity of the basic unit of validation plus, most any classification could also be differentiated by using and & or (nand, xor) to compose smaller criteria.
+  - Relying on composition of smaller criteria seems like the conceptually easier paradigm
+- I do like this input/output flow.
+  - Unquote as explored above might be a good way to get an MVP validation printer using only predicate(boolean)-based validators

 Constraints as a data structure
 - I realize I implicitly have preferred a data structure for constraints separate from implementations.
 I haven't explained why